transeptorlabs/transeptor-bundler/docs/metrics.md

   --user transeptor
 ```

 Copy the token value and save it for later use.
-The token value is used to configure a data source in Grafana and used in `.env` file for `INFLUX_TOKEN` value.
+The token value is used to configure a data source in Grafana and used in `.env` file for `TRANSEPTOR_INFLUX_TOKEN` value.

 Leave InfluxDB shell.
 ```bash